rvelhote/GSoC-SWAT/README.txt

 2. enter the main dir and run
      # python setup.py bdist_egg

+3. The generated .egg file is under the {dist} folder.
-3. Right now the best way is to follow method nº1, starting at step 2 and replace the .egg file in the unpacked content.
+Right now the best way is to follow method nº1, starting at step 2 and replace the .egg file in the unpacked content.
 After replacing just continue with the rest of method nº 1